KilledByAPixel/OS13k/README.md

 ## The Plan
 - The idea is to build a tiny OS to host a variety of games, music, and apps that fits in 13 kilobytes
-- The core of OS13k is under 7k zipped, so by sharing code with we can pack a lot into 13k
+- The core of OS13k is around 7k zipped, and by using it's shared features we can pack a lot into 13k
 - Programs should be in the 100-500 byte range, what matters most is how well it zips with everything else
 - We plan to fit 10-20 programs [(probably not 26!)](http://js13kgames.com/entries/26-games-in-1) 😅
 - We could easily pack 1k with just like 5 or so cool tiny dweets and shaders